synlogic/modbot-for-discord/README.md

 ### What you need

-discord.py and youtube_dl are needed for this to work.
-As well as your own api keys for osu!api and the bot itself.
+discord.py is needed for this to work.
+As well as your own api key for the bot itself.
 ## Built With

 * [discord.py](https://github.com/Rapptz/discord.py) - Python api for Discord bots